-Bicyclists have the rights and are subject to all of the duties and regulations applicable to drivers of motor vehicles.
+Bicyclists and riders of micromobility (scooters, skateboards, or other compact devices designed for personal mobility) have the rights and are subject to all of the duties and regulations applicable to drivers of motor vehicles.
 By obeying the laws and riding predictably, you make it easier for everyone to share the road.

 Use hand signals to tell motorist and pedestrians what you intend to do.